18th Annual Ozarks Studies Symposium

 Danette House

-Traditional Ozarks Storyteller
+Traditional Ozarks Storyteller and Folk Practitioner

-Graduate Student, University of Missouri
+University of Arkansas

 Dr. Dawn Larsen

-Professor of Theatre, Francis Marion University
+Professor of Theater Emerita, Francis Marion University

 Dave Malone

-Multi-Hyphenate Creative, West Plains, Missouri
+Poet and Screenwriter, West Plains, Missouri

 Kim McCully-Mobley

-Presentation: The Life of Gerald L.K.
-Smith
+Presentation: The Life and Work of Charlie May Simon

 Dr. Jared Phillips

-Teaching Associate Professor of History, University of Arkansas
+University of Arkansas

 Leslie Reed